thanosz/cp4i-ace-mq-reference/README.md

 ##### 3. Verify up and running
 `oc get all`

 ##### 4. Test mutual authentication with the provided configuration.
 You need MQ developer tools for this.
-Check the message appear in queuemanager in cp4i
+Check that the message appears in queuemanager in cp4i
 `pushd work; echo TEST | /opt/mqm/samp/bin/amqsputc MTLS.QUEUE QUEUEMGR1`

 ##### 5. Go to the root of repository